 Environmental Modelling & Software

 David, O.; Ascough II, J. C.; Lloyd, W.; Green, T. R.; Rojas, K. W.; Leavesley, G. H.; and Ahuja, L. R., "A Software Engineering Perspective on Environmental Modeling Framework Design: The Object Modeling System" (2013).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 9.